-We are proud to announce that we have awarded 39 Micro-Grants since 2016!
+We are proud to announce that we have awarded 53 community development grants since 2016!
 Our graduate scholars are making great strides in their communities and world.
 We could not be more proud of their accomplishments.
 Here is where transformation is taking place.

 Micro-Grant Awardee Spotlight

 JUDITH ALOKO, GHANA